codeseed-io/coding-challenges/front-end/README.md

-# TechNative Frontend Developer Exercise
+# Code Seed Frontend Developer Exercise

 > The objective of this exercise is to create a GitHub repository search application.